 If your test allows, check over your answers before you Save and Submit your test to check answers to make sure you did not change an answer accidentally.

 Be sure to review the results page that appears once you have submitted the assessment.
 Some instructors have included comments for their multiple-choice type quizzes.
 These comments will help you to understand what you got wrong and why.
 The results page will also inform you if the submission was successful or not.
+Please note, some faculty may choose not to allow you to see feedback just the score.

 What to do if I Encounter a Problem